spofford999/Data_Science_Course/README.md

 # Codeblocks

-To start a code block, you need three backticks ``` and a line break.
+To start a code block, you need three backticks "```" and a line break.
-To end a code block, you need three backticks```
+To end a code block, you need three backticks "```"

 ```python
 # from data camp